MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/delegate.md

 ### Template parameters
 `typename...
 T`
-A variadic template parameter pack containing the parameters that the delegate is passed when it's called.
+A variadic template parameter pack containing the types of the parameters that the delegate is passed when it's called.

 ## Requirements
 **Minimum supported SDK:** Windows SDK version 10.0.17134.0 (Windows 10, version 1803)